 The most important part of commercial driving is the safety and health of you, the driver.
-In order to keep you, and others, safe while on the road the Department of Transportation mandates that you must complete a DOT physical every 24 months.
+To keep you, and others, safe while on the road the Department of Transportation Federal Motor Carrier Safety Administration (FMCSA) mandates that you must complete a DOT physical every 24 months.
 It’s a universal fitness test that determines whether you’re fit to complete the tasks of your job.
 The whole process is typically very quick, but critically important.
 Let’s talk about what to expect and how to prepare for your DOT physical.

 What Is a DOT Physical?

-A DOT physical is the test all commercial drivers must pass in order to prove their fitness for the job.
+A DOT physical is the test all drivers, who drive commercial motor vehicles, must pass in order to prove their fitness for the job.
 Without a current certificate from an approved DOT medical examiner, your commercial driver’s license is invalid.
 Statcare has DOT certified medical examiners available for DOT physicals 7 days a week, including holidays.
 After a successful DOT physical, you will be issued a medical certificate and a wallet-sized laminated CDL Card that is valid for 24 months.
-You are responsible for keeping your certificate and your CDL card up to date.
+You are responsible for keeping your DOT medical card and your CDL up to date.

 What Does a DOT Physical Cover?

 Each DOT physical should be the same, as the Department of Transportation standardized the physical examination.
-This enables each CDL driver to know exactly what to expect when they take their test.
-Standardization also means that a certificate from one of Statcare’s DOT approved medical examiners is valid in each of the 50 states.
+That way, you’ll know exactly what to expect when you take the test.
+Standardization also means that a certificate from one of Statcare’s DOT approved medical examiners is valid in all 50 states.

-The DOT physical itself covers a physical examination, vision, hearing, blood pressure and required urine samples.
-During the physical examination, your medical examiner will also cover everything from general appearance, respiratory function, vascular health, musculoskeletal condition and any neurological conditions.
+The DOT physical itself includes a physical examination, vision, hearing, blood pressure and urine samples.
+The physical exam covers respiratory function, vascular health, musculoskeletal condition, and neurological conditions.

 It’s important to remember that you aren’t required to be the picture of perfect health to pass your DOT physical.
 The medical examiner is only looking for signs that you wouldn’t be able to complete the tasks of your job safely.
 If, for example, you have high blood pressure, you may not automatically fail your physical.
-Your job is only at risk if your condition is severe enough that it would prohibit you from safely doing your job without treatment.
+Your job is only at risk if your condition would prohibit you from safely doing your job without treatment.

 The documentation you need for your DOT physical depends largely on your personal health.
-Everyone who takes a DOT physical must bring a list of their current medications, including doses and the name of the medical doctor who prescribed them, as well as their address.
+Everyone who takes a DOT physical must bring a list of their current medications.
+Include doses and the name of the medical doctor who prescribed them.
 For any chronic medical conditions you may have, you must bring extra documentation.
-You should bring anything that will help prove to the medical examiner that you are fit to perform the duties of your job as required by the FMCSA.
-Here are some examples of varying types of documentation and equipment that may be helpful, depending on your health conditions.
+You should bring anything that will help prove to the medical examiner that you are fit to perform the duties of your job.
+Here are some examples of documentation and equipment that may be helpful, depending on your health conditions.

 CDL Drivers with Vision and Hearing Problems